Nadjim Abdou: Sedan

 After one season at Martigues, Abdou joined Sedan on 25 July 2003.

-Abdou appeared in the Sedan’s first team as an unused substitute in the opening game of the season, in a 2–0 loss against Istres.
-Afterwards, Abdou spent six months, playing for the club’s reserve side before getting his first team opportunity.
-It was not until on 6 December 2003 when he made his Sedan debut, starting the whole game, in a 0–0 draw against Grenoble.
+Abdou appeared in the Sedan's first team as an unused substitute in the opening game of the season, in a 2–0 loss against Istres.
+Afterwards, Abdou spent six months, playing for the club's reserve side before getting his first team opportunity.
+On 6 December 2003, he made his Sedan debut, starting the whole game, in a 0–0 draw against Grenoble.
 At the end of the 2003–04 season, Abdou went on to make eighteen appearances in all competitions.

 In the 2004–05 season, Abdou became a first team regular for Sedan and featured in a number of matches throughout the season.
 Abdou then scored his first goal for the club on 12 November 2004, in a 2–0 win over Montpellier.
 For his performance, he signed a two–year contract with Sedan the following month.
 His second goal for the club came on 25 January 2005, in a 2–1 win over Amiens.
 At the end of the 2004–05 season, Abdou went on to make thirty–six appearances and scoring two times in all competitions.

 In the 2005–06 season, Abdou found himself behind the pecking order in the first team and came on as a substitute in number of matches, due to his poor performances.
 This also combined with his own injury concern.
 At the end of the 2005–06 season, making fifteen appearances, the club was promoted to Ligue 1 after three seasons in Ligue 2.

 In the 2006–07 season, Abdou missed the first half of the season, due to being suspended and playing in the club's reserve side.
-It was not until on 18 November 2006 when he made his first Ligue 1 appearance of the season, coming on as a substitute for Jérôme Le Moigne in the 49th minute, and scored an own goal, in a 1–0 loss against Lyon.
+On 18 November 2006, he made his first Ligue 1 appearance of the season, coming on as a substitute for Jérôme Le Moigne in the 49th minute, and scored an own goal, in a 1–0 loss against Lyon.
 Abdou became a first team regular for Sedan since returning from the sideline.
 However, later in the season, he soon found himself out of the first team, due to being suspended.
 Abdou played one season in Ligue 1 in the club finished in 19th place and were relegated.

 Following the club's relegation, Abdou was released by Sedan.
 He then joined Clermont on a free transfer, signing a one–year contract.
 However, the move was denied by the club, themselves.